KasparEtter/ef1p/pages/email/email.md

     is too much of a struggle for most Internet users and companies, the port restriction mentioned in the previous bullet point isn't much of a problem in practice.
   - **User authentication**:
-    Email service providers are incentivized to protect their reputation because users would no longer use their service if emails are no longer delivered reliably.
+    Mailbox providers are incentivized to protect their reputation because users would no longer use their service if emails are no longer delivered reliably.
-    This is why email service providers impose sending limits on their users and delete accounts when misbehavior is reported to them, which is possible only if they authenticate their users before relaying messages.
+    This is why mailbox providers impose sending limits on their users and delete accounts when misbehavior is reported to them, which is possible only if they authenticate their users before relaying messages.
     For example, [Gmail limits](https://support.google.com/a/answer/166852)